odmustafa/front_desk_ops_app/README.md

 ```

 The app will launch in a desktop window.
 You can now:
+- Toggle between dark and light themes using the "Toggle Theme" button in the sidebar
+- Navigate between different sections using the sidebar menu
 - Add/view incident reports
 - Add/view announcements
 - Browse the knowledge base